From Podcast to Personal Pace: Turning Shoe Talk and Race Recaps into Your Own Training Blueprint

 How to run it

-- Transition to a steady trail, holding the faster end of your zone for three kilometres.
+- Move onto a steady trail section and hold the quicker end of your zone for the full three kilometres.

-The structure mirrors the way a podcast episode moves from introduction, through deep‑dive, to a reflective close – and it gives you a tangible way to practice dynamic pacing.
+This format mirrors how a podcast episode unfolds: introduction leads to detailed exploration, which resolves into reflection – and it gives you a concrete way to practice dynamic pacing.

 Closing thoughts